THRIVE Frequently Asked Questions (FAQs)

 Teaming Questions

+THRIVE is designed to incentivize currently siloed academic, industrial, and non-profit entities to work in real world collaboration free of commercial constraints and aligned on a joint mission – to catalyze a viable, scalable, and sustainable future of individualized, precision medicine for all.
 It is expected that proposals will require cross functional, multidisciplinary teams with a combination of expertise and capabilities needed to achieve the goals of all three Modules.
-ARPA-H encourages proposer teams to encompass a variety of organizational types (e.g., commercial organizations, academic institutions, patient advocacy organizations, etc.) to ensure expertise and capabilities requirements are fulfilled, future commercialization is optimized, and adherence to project timelines is managed.
+ARPA-H encourages proposer teams to encompass a variety of organizational types (e.g., commercial organizations, academic institutions, patient advocacy organizations, etc.) to ensure expertise and capabilities requirements are fulfilled, future commercialization especially for small, currently commercially unviable populations is optimized, and adherence to project timelines is managed.
 The THRIVE team has provided recommendations on the expertise and capabilities needed in a team in the ISO.
 However, the THRIVE team will not require any number of individuals for any given expertise or capability.
-The purpose of this process is to successfully bring together the highest performing teams to meet all the technical metrics and to successfully achieve the medical breakthroughs for THRIVE.
+The purpose of this process is to successfully bring together the highest performing teams to meet the stated goals and technical metrics and to successfully realize the spirit the overall THRIVE program.

 Parties interested in seeking teaming partners should submit a one-page profile with their contact information, a brief description of their technical capabilities, and the desired expertise from other teams, as applicable at the THRIVE Teaming Profile Form.
 Interested parties are highly encouraged to submit them well ahead of Solution Summaries closing date to identify potential teaming partners in a timely manner.
 While we cannot make introductions for you, we encourage you to use our teaming website since all teaming profiles will be made available on the THRIVE program webpage for all prospective proposers to find the contact information for potential teammates.